taewdy/skeleton-nextjs-web/docs/02-design/task-05-backend-matching-service.md

 ## Technical Specs
 - Configurable thresholds; diversity/novelty injection to avoid filter bubbles
 - Keyset pagination; dedupe and cooldown recently skipped items
+- Matching domain logic implemented in dedicated service classes invoked from FastAPI routes
+- Use SQLAlchemy queries and Postgres CTEs for ranking; keep logic testable
+- Cache hot recommendations with `redis.asyncio` client and structured keys per user
+- Requests/responses defined as Pydantic models for strict typing and validation

 ## User Stories
 - As a user, I see relevant recommendations and can like others